U.S. Marines Awarded Male and Female Athlete of the Year

-From left to right, U.S. Marine Corps Brig.
-Gen. Nick I. Brown, commanding general of Marine Corps Installations West; Capt.
-Landon Nagao, a UH-1Y pilot with Marine Light Attack Helicopter Squadron 267, Marine Aircraft Group 39, 3rd Marine Aircraft Wing; Sgt.
-Stephanie Evtodi, a maintenance management specialist with 3rd Low Altitude Air Defense Battalion, Marine Air Control Group 38, 3rd MAW and Sgt.
-Maj.
-Sherri N. Cook, senior enlisted leader of MCIWEST, pose for a photo during the 2025 Camp Pendleton Male and Female Athlete of the Year award ceremony at Marine Corps Base Camp Pendleton, Calif., April 9, 2026.
-The Camp Pendleton Athletes of the Year for 2025 were recognized for their sustained excellence in competitive athletics while serving on active duty.
-(Courtesy photo by Nava Kiss)
+CAMP PENDLETON, Calif. — U.S. Marine Corps Capt.
+Landon Nagao, a UH-1Y pilot with Marine Light Attack Helicopter Squadron 267, Marine Aircraft Group 39, 3rd Marine Aircraft Wing and Sgt.
+Stephanie Evtodi, a maintenance management specialist with 3rd Low Altitude Air Defense Battalion, Marine Air Control Group 38, 3rd MAW were named Marine Corps Base Camp Pendleton’s Male and Female Athletes of the Year for 2025, recognizing their sustained excellence in competitive athletics while serving on active duty.

+The award highlights Marines who demonstrate superior performance in their respective sports while maintaining the standards and responsibilities required of military service, reflecting discipline, commitment and resilience.

+Nagao, a native of El Dorado Hills, California, began his athletic career in gymnastics before transitioning to obstacle course competition at the national level.
+After earning a Naval Reserve Officer Training Corps scholarship to the University of California, Davis, he was commissioned in 2017 and has since balanced his duties as a Marine aviator with elite-level competition.

 |Date Taken: